llpeterson/internetworking/switching.md

 discarded.
 We observe, however, that even in a datagram-based network a source host often sends a sequence of packets to the same destination host.
-It is possible for each switch to distinguish among the set of packets it currently has queued, based on the source/ destination pair, and thus for the switch to ensure that the packets belonging to each source/destination pair are receiving a fair share of the switch's buffers.
+It is possible for each switch to distinguish among the set of packets it currently has queued, based on the source/destination pair, and thus for the switch to ensure that the packets belonging to each source/destination pair are receiving a fair share of the switch's buffers.